damasceno-dev/myRecipeBook-Infrastructure/README.md

 - SQS (Message queue)

 ### Step 3: App Runner
-Before this step, the docker image file of the backend of the application needs to be deployed to the ECR of the previous step.
+Before this step, the docker image file of the backend application needs to be deployed to the ECR of the previous step.
 After the docker image is in ECR of aws, you can deploy App Runner manually triggering it (app-runner.yml).

 ### Deployment Methods